trecrts/trecrts.github.io/index.md

 + [Issue tracker](https://github.com/trecrts/trecrts.github.io/issues) for discussions on evaluation design
 + [REST API for Evaluation Broker](https://github.com/trecrts/trecrts-eval/tree/master/trecrts-server)
 + [TREC 2017 RTS Track Guidelines](TREC2017-RTS-guidelines.html)
++ [TREC 2017 Initial Interest Profiles (Topics)](TREC2017-RTS-topics1.json): Note that this is the initial set which we are planning to augment based on the interest of the mobile assessors

 ## What problems are we trying to solve?